 Woo!
 You made it.
 Check you out.
 Let the new home cards roll in.

 You’ll need to arrange for all your things to be moved to your new property.
-Depending on how much stuff you own and how much money you have available to pay for this service, this can range from chucking a few bags in the boot of mum and dad’s car, to renting a van yourself, or hiring a removals company to do it all for you.
+Depending on how much stuff you own and how much money you have available to pay for this service, this can range from chucking a few bags in the boot of a friend’s car, to renting a van yourself, or hiring a removals company to do it all for you.

 An essential step that you’ve long awaited.
 Crack open the bubbly, or however you like to celebrate, and maybe invite a few loved ones over to show them your new home.